-The increase in the employer contribution rate, from 21.61% to 21.82% of payroll, was primary due to the recognition of 2017 assumption changes and salary losses.
+The increase in the employer contribution rate, from 21.82% to 24.16% of payroll, was primary due to changes in assumptions, the recognition of 2017 assumption changes and salary losses.

 An analysis of the changes in the employer contribution rate appears in Table 11a of this report and a history of the employer contribution rates appears in Table 11b.
 Table 11c shows a reconciliation of the UAAL.